dusaprotocol/docs/docs/guides/manage-a-liquidity-position.md

 const amountXMin: u256 = u256.div(u256.mul(totalXBalanceWithdrawn, u256.from(99)), u256.from(100)); // Allow 1% slippage
 const amountYMin: u256 = u256.div(u256.mul(totalYBalanceWithdrawn, u256.from(99)), u256.from(100)); // Allow 1% slippage
+const masToSend: u64 = 10**9; // send 1 MAS for storage fee, surplus will be send back at the end of the tx

 pair.setApprovalForAll(true, router._origin);